tbarron/PyBP/pages/01_bug_test.md

 ---
-title: 3.
-Find a Bug, Write a Test
+title: Find a Bug, Write a Test
+order: 1
 ---
+### (aka, Test Driven Development)
 You just found a bug in your code.
 What's the first thing you do?

-I think most us of start looking at the code trying to figure out where the problem is and what to do about it.
-I know that's my instinctive first response.
+My first impulse has always been to start hacking on the code trying to figure out where the problem is and what to do about it.

-I'd like to suggest that a better first step is to write a test that demonstrates the presence of the bug by tickling it and failing.
-Then, when we remove the bug, our new test will start working.
+A more productive response is to nail down exactly what the problem looks like with a test that tickles the bug and fails.
+That way, when we do remove the bug, the new test will start working, letting us know that we got it.
 And we'll have a more complete, more robust test suite.

 **Why**: Capturing knowledge about past bugs in tests allows us to code with confidence, knowing that any regressions will be exposed